Translational Omics Program

 Despite the amazing impact this testing has had on some patients, only about 25% find a diagnosis with the current approach.
 This means roughly three-fourths of the patients tested fail to receive a genetic diagnosis.

 The goal of this project is to re-evaluate clinically generated sequencing data, pushing beyond clinically reported results to identify new variants that may explain the disease.
-The research team then designs and carries out additional studies to evaluate these variants' abilities to cause diseases (pathogenicity).
+The research team then designs and carries out additional studies to evaluate these variants' abilities to cause diseases, or their pathogenicity.

-The goal of RADiaNT is to transform Mayo Clinic's care for patients with rare and undiagnosed genetic diseases by implementing complementary RNA sequencing to improve the quantity and quality of diagnoses and point to individualized therapeutics.
+The goal of the RNA-Assisted Diagnostics and Novel Therapeutics (RADiaNT) project is to transform Mayo Clinic's care for patients with rare and undiagnosed genetic diseases by implementing complementary RNA sequencing to improve the quantity and quality of diagnoses and point to individualized therapeutics.

 As part of this project, more than 250 patients with rare and undiagnosed genetic diseases who have had inconclusive clinical exome or genome sequencing will receive RNA sequencing at Mayo Clinic.
 Researchers are using bioinformatics to critically analyze these data and strategically combine multiple analyses "pipelines" into a cohesive framework.